Typogram/Anicons/README.md

 # Anicons

 Anicons is the first animated color variable icon font.
 It is made with two types of technologies: Variable Fonts and Color Fonts.
-We want to experiment with the potentials created by combining these two cutting edge font technologies with an icon font.
+We want to experiment with creating an icon font that combines these two cutting edge font technologies.

 ## Icons
 - menu